Killings and aftermath of the Mountain Meadows Massacre: Aftermath and the distribution of spoil

 Carleton later said it was "a sight which can never be forgotten."
 After gathering up the skulls and bones of those who had died, Carleton's troops buried them and erected a rock cairn inscribed with the words, Here 120 men, women, and children were massacred in cold blood early in September, 1857.
 They were from Arkansas, along with a cross bearing the words, Vengeance is mine.
 I will repay, saith the Lord.
-According to legend, on the Fourth anniversary of the massacre, Brigham Young himself came upon the monument and ordered it to be torn down.
-"Vengeance is mine" he said to have muttered "and I have taken a little".

 Meanwhile, Forney and Governor Cummings directed Hamblin and Carleton to gather up the surviving children from local families and transport them to Salt Lake City, after which they were united with extended family members in Arkansas and other states.
-Several Mormon families claimed and received financial compensation from the federal government for the children's care and even protested that the amounts paid were insufficient although the conditions some of the children lived under were severely criticized.

 Carleton issued a scathing report to the United States Congress, blaming local and senior church leaders for the massacre, however years later only Lee was charged with murder for his involvement.
 Lee's first trial ended in a mistrial but he was convicted on re-trial and executed by firing squad at Mountain Meadows.

 The causes and circumstances of the Mountain Meadows Massacre remain contested and highly controversial.
 Although there is no evidence that Brigham Young ordered or condoned the massacre, the involvement of various church officials in both the murders and concealing evidence in their aftermath is still questioned.
 Moreover, while by all accounts Native American Paiutes were present, historical reports of their numbers and the details of their participation are contradictory.